Threat: Drug mix of Xylazine, Fentanyl

 While it is often used in conjunction with opioids, including fentanyl and related illicit lab-made drugs, it's not an opioid.

-Medicine Injection drug vaccine Syringe
+Medicine Injection Vial drug vaccine Syringe

 Picture: Pixabay